"Relax, Citizen Kincaid. This is merely a flashback scene."

 - Done straight in the film Phantom Planet... and mocked by Mystery Science Theater 3000 in their ninth season.
-"Frank, you're the worst party clown we've ever had had had..."
+"Congratulations Mrs. Astronaut, it's a boy boy boy...", "Wake up Frank, you wet the bed bed bed...", "Frank, you're the worst party clown we've ever had had had..."

 - Let's not forget the "Thousand-Yard Stare of Impending Flashback."